World Professional Billiards and Snooker Association

 The World Professional Billiards and Snooker Association (WPBSA) is the governing body of professional snooker and English billiards.
 It is headquartered in Bristol, England.
 Founded as the Professional Billiard Players Association (PBPA) in 1946, with Joe Davis as chairman, it was revived in 1968 after some years of inactivity and renamed the World Professional Billiards and Snooker Association in 1970.
 Its current chairman is Jason Ferguson.
+In recent times, it has completely sold out.

 The WPBSA devises and publishes the official rules of the two sports.
 It promotes their global development at the grassroots, amateur, and professional levels; enforces conduct regulations and disciplines players who breach them; and works to combat corruption, such as by investigating betting irregularities.
 Additionally, it is involved in the coaching, development and training of referees.
 It also supports World Women's Snooker, World Disability Billiards and Snooker, and English billiards through World Billiards.

 The WPBSA owns a 26 per cent share of World Snooker Ltd, which organises the professional World Snooker Tour, and runs its own second-tier tournament Q Tour.